 Collagen is much like gelatin, but it doesn’t gel, so it’s more easily used as a protein powder or supplement.
 It contains all essential amino acids – the building blocks of proteins – and benefits for the gut, skin, hair, nails and more.
 You can easily mix it into drinks, broth or smoothies to reap the benefits and up your protein.

 Spirulina is a nice supplement that makes getting in those leafy green benefits better.
 It’s one of the most nutrient-dense foods on the planet, so gram for gram, it’s loaded with the good stuff.
 You can use it as a water mix-in or smoothie blender.
 Most notably, it contains significant amounts of beta-carotene and iron, plus vitamins A, K1, K2 and B12.

-Turmeric is easily added to any dish with its rather neutral flavour, adding a splash of colour to any dish from eggs to soothing golden milk and curry.
+Turmeric is easily added to any dish with its rather neutral flavor, adding a splash of color to any dish from eggs to soothing golden milk and curry.
 Its anti-inflammatory properties are widely known, and this is food-as-medicine the spice cabinet should always have stocked.
 Here are some turmeric recipes to try.

 Ashwagandha is an adaptogenic supplement or herb that’s been used in Ayurvedic medicine for centuries.
 It has the ability to increase our body’s resilience to stress.
 When used over time, it can be both physically and mentally beneficial.
 Stir it into water or tea, or mix it into a smoothie.

 FOR THE HEALTHY HOME